salvadormartin3z/salvadormartin3z/README.md

 ### Hi there 👋

-- 🔭 I'm currently working with data.
+- 🔭 Highly interested in Machine Learning and Software Development.
-- 🌱 I used to work in web development and creating video games.
+- 🌱 I like challenges, collaborating with others, and learning new things.
-- 👯 I’m looking to collaborate